fbpx

 I think boundaries are so important as a business owner, and even as an employee working for someone else.
 When I worked in the corporate world, I was taught to go above and beyond—get to work early, leave late, and answer every single call or text, no matter if you were on vacation or even laying in bed at 9:30 at night.
 I honestly can’t tell you how many times I got out of bed at night to go check on something because I got a text asking me for something.
 Or how many times I woke up a 6 AM to 5 texts about a different project while I was in corporate roles.
 I learned two very important lessons from that experience for when I opened my business:

-1 I wouldn’t allow that to happen to me in business again and
+1. I wouldn’t allow that to happen to me in business again and…

-2 I wouldn’t do that to my employees or contractors.
+2. I wouldn’t do that to my employees or contractors.

 As a business owner, setting boundaries makes you a better person for yourself, your family, your team, and also your clients.
-When you’re not stressed about boundaries you haven’t set, your attention is intentionally focused on your client’s work, not the negative energy you have about how they don’t know your boundaries—again, not their fault if you haven’t set them.
+When you’re not stressed about boundaries you haven’t set, your attention is intentionally focused on your client’s work, not the negative energy you have about how they don’t know your boundaries—again, it’s not their fault if you haven’t set them.

 Boundaries I’ve Set in My Business: